andrehacker/mongo-adapter/README.md

   - JSON mode, where each collection is mapped to a table with a single column containing the JSON representation of the documents
   - MAPPED mode, where you can specify which fields of a document shall be mapped to columns in virtual tables.

+To Be Considered
+* EXASOL cannot distinguish between empty strings '' and NULL.
+However, in MongoDB a document could either not contain a field, or contain it with empty string.
+The adapter does not distinguish these two cases.
+I.e. IS NULL filter means the field does not exist or it exists with empty string.
+IS NOT NULL means the field exists and has a value different from empty string.

 ## How To Deploy

 ### 1. Prerequisites: